Richard Bell (musician): The Band

 Bell moved to Atlanta, Georgia, in 1979 and played with various bands, including Pyro, with Jim Weider and Rick Pierce.
 He did session work also.
 He married Mary Deacon in 1979.
 He played with the Convertibles, with bandmates Scott Boyer and Tommy Talton (Cowboy), Topper Price, Brian Wheeler (Locust Fork) and Rick Kurtz (Delbert McClinton), among others, before returning to Canada and the Band.

 In 1991, Bell joined the reconstituted lineup of the Band as a keyboardist, replacing Stan Szelest (himself a replacement for original pianist, Richard Manuel, who committed suicide in 1986).
 Bell remained with the Band through their final three albums (Jericho, High on the Hog, and Jubilation).
 He was credited as a co-writer of "The Caves of Jericho", from the album Jericho.
 The death of Rick Danko in 1999 essentially ended the association known as the Band.

 Later years

-In later years, Bell performed as keyboard player with Canadian roots-rock performers such as Colin Linden, Blackie and the Rodeo Kings, Paul Reddick and Kathleen Edwards.
+In later years, Bell performed as keyboard player with Canadian roots-rock performers such as Colin Linden, Blackie and the Rodeo Kings, Paul Reddick, Kathleen Edwards and Jeff Lazare.